SteadBytes/ai-nanodegree/L12-simulated-annealing/hill-climbing.md

 ## Problems
 * May **converge on local optima**
     * Not guaranteed to find **global optima**
+* Ridges create a sequence of local maxima which are difficult to navigate
 * Plateaus can cause algorithm to terminate early or to 'wander' in incorrect direction

+## Random-Restart Hill-Climbing
+* Series of hill-climb searches from randomly generated initial states
+* *Trivially complete* - probability approaching 1
+    * Eventually generate a goal state as a random initial state
+* Given probability *p* of a hill-climb success:
+    * Expected number of restarts is *1/p*
+* Works quickly for state spaces with a **few local maxima/plateaux**
+    * Where normal hill-climbing would fail
+* For large (up to continuous/infinite) complex state spaces it becomes inefficient